 FATCA (Form 8938)

 Whether DeFi smart contract wallets constitute "foreign financial accounts" under 31 CFR 1010.350 is unresolved.
 FinCEN Notice 2020-2 stated virtual currency accounts are not currently reportable on FBAR, but announced intent to propose amendments.
-No final rule has been published as of March 2026.
-When uncertain, err on the side of filing.
+No final rule has been published as of April 30, 2026.
+When uncertain, review the facts before deciding whether to file.

 Note: Accessing restricted platforms may violate their terms of service.
 This does not change your tax or reporting obligations.